jamesmartin/gauze/README.md

 ## Usage

-Start by adding `gauze.js` to your HTML document, and a little CSS (feel free to move this to your own CSS file and customize as you like):
+Start by adding `gauze.js` to your HTML document, along with a little CSS to show and hide filtered elements (feel free to move this to your own CSS file and customize as you like):

 ```html
 <head>